hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ~> **Important:** We do not recommend running Docker under a 2.x kernel.

-### AWS-Specific Configuration
+### Configuring IAM Policies

+If you have chosen the [external services operational mode](https://www.terraform.io/docs/enterprise/before-installing/index.html#operational-mode-decision), Terraform Enterprise will need access to an S3-compliant endpoint for object storage.
+You can grant access to the object storage endpoint by assigning an AWS instance profile, or equivalent IAM system in non-AWS environments.

+#### Using the Instance Profile as Default Credentials for Terraform Runs
-Terraform Enterprise's instance profile serves as default credentials for Terraform's AWS provider.
-Workspaces without environment variables for credentials will attempt to use the instance profile to provision AWS resources.
+Terraform Enterprise's instance profile can also be used to provide default credentials to workspaces.
+Workspaces without environment variables for credentials will attempt to use the instance profile to provision resources.
+The convenience of credential-free workspaces comes with a few security caveats, however.
+Operators should be aware of these risks before choosing to rely on this behavior:

-The instance profile of Terraform Enterprise's instance is the operator's responsibility.
-If you plan to specify any non-default permissions for Terraform Enterprise's instance profile, be aware that Terraform runs might use those permissions and plan accordingly.
+1. All workspaces will have access to the same instance profile, and thus will have the same permissions.
+It is not possible to selectively allow or deny access to the instance profile on a per-workspace basis.
+2. Workspaces will share the instance profile with the Terraform Enterprise application.
+All workspaces within the application will have access to any resources that Terraform Enterprise depends on, such as its S3 bucket, KMS keys, etc.

+~> **Important:** If you choose to not rely on the instance profile for default credentials we highly recommend that you [restrict build worker metadata access](../system-overview/security-model.html#restrict-terraform-build-worker-metadata-access), preventing workspaces from accessing the instance profile.

+#### AWS Instance Profile Requirements
+Below are the IAM policies Terraform Enterprise requires to operate in AWS environments:

-#### S3 Policy
+##### S3 Policy

 At a minimum, Terraform Enterprise requires the following S3 permissions: